carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

   fn operator->(Ptr(Self): this) -> Ptr(T);
   // plus other smart pointer operators impl Movable;
+  // We require that MaybeBoxed(T) should be sized, to avoid all
+  // users having to say so
+  impl Sized;
 }
-// TODO: Want some way to say that MaybeBoxed(T) should be sized, to avoid all
-// users having to say so?

 impl[Type:$ T] MaybeBoxed(T) for Boxed(T) {
   fn operator->(Ptr(Self): this) -> Ptr(T) { return this->p; }